DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-data-reports-research.md

 Participants appreciated being able to see the numbers as well as percentages, but they raised more questions than they answered.

 We did not include a column showing the total number of applications received.
-Several participants couldn’t make sense of the number of applications that had made it to interview without seeing this total.
+Several participants could not make sense of the number of applications that had made it to interview without seeing this total.
 Some attempted to calculate it.

 In addition, the application numbers were the same in each of the final three columns: